 An Approach Built on Principles and Guidelines

 Ontario Teachers’ believes that a principled approach to corporate governance should guide decisions made by the board.
-We have developed a comprehensive set of Corporate Governance Principles and Proxy Voting Guidelines that build on our 4 Pillar framework, introduced below, and are based on leading practices we hold fundamental to creating good governance.
+We have developed a comprehensive set of Corporate Governance Principles and Proxy Voting Guidelines (PDF) that build on our 4 Pillar framework, introduced below, and are based on leading practices we hold fundamental to creating good governance.

 These principles and guidelines are reviewed annually by our Board’s Investment Committee.
 They evolve as conditions change and we may also consider individual company circumstances when applying them.